-Jacqueline Fernandez Shares Her Fan Moment With Katy Perry; Suggests The Singer To Watch 'Kick'
+Jacqueline Fernandez Shares Her Fan Moment With Katy Perry; Suggests The Singer Watch 'Kick'

-International pop star Katy Perry arrived in Mumbai on Tuesday for her upcoming musical gig in the country.
+International pop star Katy Perry arrived in Mumbai on Tuesday, November 12, for her upcoming musical gig.
 Bollywood actress Jacqueline Fernandez was also present at the press conference for the event.
-The 'Race 3' girl is quite excited for the singer's performance and even shared her fan moment with her on social media.
+The 'Race 3' girl is quite excited for the singer's performance and even shared her fan moment with Katy on social media.

 Happy Girls Are The Prettiest

-Jacqueline Fernandez took to her Instagram page to share this happy picture and captioned it as, "With the diva herself! @katyperry 💖 Are you guys ready for Nov 16th? #oneplusmusicfestival 💃🏻." (sic)
+Jacqueline Fernandez took to her Instagram page to share this happy picture and captioned it, "With the diva herself! @katyperry 💖 Are you guys ready for Nov 16th? #oneplusmusicfestival 💃🏻." (sic)

 Katy Perry's Love For Bollywood Films